Frequently Asked Questions

 Who is invited to attend ITE events?

 Young adults in the 20s and 30s are the most frequent guests of The ITE Project.
 The average person is someone post-college age who is a working adult.
-We also see young parents in the demographic at our events.
+We also see young parents in their late 20s with small children at our events.

 What does The ITE Project do?